-- The results from both RNA-FISH and RNA-SEQ are concordant with the immunohistochemistry findings. - MKI67 (KI67) expression was in the 95th percentile when comparing to results of our retrospective cohort of 1080 breast tumors, suggesting extremely high proliferation.
+- The results from both RNA-FISH and RNA-SEQ were consistent with the immunohistochemical findings. - MKI67 (KI67) expression of Sample A was in the 92nd percentile when compared with the results of our retrospective cohort of 1080 breast tumors, indicating high proliferation.